SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 layout: post
 title: Git Aliases for an Efficient Workflow
 date: 2021-04-13
-last_modified_at: 2021-06-23
+last_modified_at: 2021-07-04
 cover_image: 2021-04-13-feature.png
 author: Simon Dosda
 categories: git tool
 ---

-Git is one of the most important tools for any kind of development, the first thing anyone wanting to start a coding journey should learn, as emphasized in the [New Developer?
+Git is one of the essential tools for a developer, the first thing anyone wanting to start a coding journey should learn, as emphasized in the [New Developer?
 You should’ve learned Git yesterday](https://codeburst.io/number-one-piece-of-advice-for-new-developers-ddd08abc8bfa) article from _Brandon Morelli_.

-In this article, I am not going to talk about what git is or why it should be used, but how you can be more efficient using it thanks to aliases.
+In this article, I will not talk about what Git is or why you should use it.
+Instead, I will show you how you can be more efficient using it thanks to aliases.

-In the following sections, I go through the details of all my aliases, why and how I use them, but if you are in a hurry you can go directly to the last section or to my [github config files repository](https://github.com/SimonDosda/config-files) to have the complete list of them.
+In the following sections, I go through all my aliases, why and how I use them.
+If you are in a hurry, you can go directly to the last section or to my [github config files repository](https://github.com/SimonDosda/config-files) to have the complete list of them.

 ## Basic Shortcuts